daneroo/im-weight/README.md

     - if I can get shoe/socks/dnode to work in the new frontend, we can keep this backend, otherwise move to firebase/meteor

 - AngularJS fronted (CORS) - [angular-dygraphs](http://cdjackson.github.io/angular-dygraphs/)
-- Eventually Separate the backend, if we keep socks
+- Eventually Separate the backend, do we keep socks ?

 ## TODO

-* add POST to addObs,
-* open CORS so we can have a different frontend
-* merge dnode-shoe-socks back to master
-* remove initialLoad=true in app.js before deploy
-* --- Later
 * If we are keeping this backend, fix npm outdated: express 4.x,...
 * Move to firebase/meteor/angular
 * remove cloudfoundry package (npm)